 4. The leader with no strategy

 As a manager, the goals you set for employees are an important way to measure progress and success.
 However, if these goals are not well-planned, they can be frustrating and demotivating.

 For Brad Fowler, his high level of expertise in digital HR has made it difficult to implement realistic goals for those around him.
 “A lot of my staff are good, but their conversion rates are 3% to 4% below mine,” he said.

-“I struggle to understand how they are not as good as me, and despite my support, tips and encouragement, they are not closing the gap as quick as I would like.”
+“I struggle to understand how they are not as good as me, and despite my support, tips, and encouragement, they are not closing the gap as quickly as I would like.”